 After breakfast start sightseeing in Agra and visit to:

-Agra Fort :-You would regret if you miss Agra Fort during your visit to Agra.
+Agra Fort:-You would regret if you miss Agra Fort during your visit to Agra.
 The 16th century monument is yet another proof of the architectural brilliance of Mughals.
-This is situated near the gardens of the world famous TajMahal.
-Called the Red Fort of Agra, you will be awe inspired by the powerful fortress.

 Afternoon lunch you free check out from hotel and wait at hotel lobby, evening transfer to train station to board the train for Varanasi.
 Overnight Journey in Train Aircon sleeper coach.
 (2AC Coach)